 - (a) Owned Real Property.
-The Owned Real Property consists of the properties listed on Schedule 5.11(a). - (b) Lease. (i) (A) The Lease is in full force and effect and ----- constitutes the legal and binding obligation of the Company and to its knowledge, the other parties thereto, enforceable according to its terms, (B) the Company is not in default under the Lease, (C) to the knowledge of the Company, no other party to the Lease is in default thereunder, and (D) except as set forth in Schedule 5.11(b)(i)(D) there exist no conditions which, with notice or lapse of time, or both, would constitute a default by the Company (or, to the knowledge of the Company, a default by any other party thereto) under the Lease, other than defaults or events which, in the aggregate, would not have a Company Material Adverse Effect.
+The Owned Real Property consists of the properties listed on Schedule 5.11(a).

+other parties thereto, enforceable according to its terms, (B) the Company is not in default under the Lease, (C) to the knowledge of the Company, no other party to the Lease is in default thereunder, and (D) except as set forth in Schedule 5.11(b)(i)(D) there exist no conditions which, with notice or lapse of time, or both, would constitute a default by the Company (or, to the knowledge of the Company, a default by any other party thereto) under the Lease, other than defaults or events which, in the aggregate, would not have a Company Material Adverse Effect.
 The Company has made available to Acquiror a true and complete copy of the Lease.
 The Lease has not been amended or modified.
-The Company is the holder of the tenant's interest under the Lease and is in possession of the Leased Real Property and, to the knowledge of the Company, no other person has any interest as tenant or lessee in or to the Lease or any rights to possession or occupancy of any portion of the Leased Real Property, except for the rights granted under the Occupancy Agreements.
-No portion of the security deposit under the Lease has been applied or returned by the landlord under the Lease, and the landlord under the Lease is holding the full amount of the security deposit as specified in the Lease (with the interest thereon).
+The Company is the holder of the tenant's interest under the Lease and is in possession of the Lease or any rights to possession or occupancy of any portion of the Lease or any rights to possession or occupancy of any portion of the Lease has been applied or returned by the landlord under the Lease has been applied or returned by the landlord under the Lease has been in the Lease has been applied or security deposit under the Lease has been in the Lease has been applied or network by deposit under the Lease has been applied or returned by the landlord under the Lease has been applied or returned by the landlord under the Lease has been in the thereon).